kyung-lee-official/nestjs-control-panel/README.md

 ### member-roles

-`member-role` name must be unique (`admin` and `default` are created when the server is seeded), the server should incrementally name the new member-role if the name already exists.
-The `default` member-role should be assigned to all members by default, but members are allowed to be removed from the `default` member-role.

 -   [x] Update `admin` permissions to sync with _permissions.enum.ts_, `admin` member-role required.
 -   [x] Create a member-role, `CREATE_MEMBER_ROLE` permission required.
 -   [ ] Create a member-role by copying permissions of an existing member-role, `CREATE_MEMBER_ROLE` permission required.